kbtania/finance-task/README.md

 Price data is available from a locally running service (see information below).
 Any additional visualisations to indicate how prices have changed would be a plus.
 Testing is also an important part to this exercise.

+Done:
+- application is connected to the locally running service
+- application renders price changes for some tickers in real time
+- layout is responsive
+- there is possibility to specify interval time by user
+- there is visual effect on price cell
+- there is cart which represents the dynamic of some ticker's price

 Requirements:
 - application should connect to the locally running service
 - application should render price changes for some tickers in real time